aio-libs/aiohttp/docs/client_reference.rst

       Unmodified HTTP headers of response as unconverted bytes, a sequence of ``(key, value)`` pairs.

+   .. attribute:: proxy_headers

+      A case-insensitive multidict proxy with HTTP headers of the CONNECT response in a proxied HTTPS request, :class:`~multidict.CIMultiDictProxy` (optional).

+      .. versionadded:: 3.9

+   .. attribute:: raw_proxy_headers

+      Unmodified HTTP headers of the CONNECT response in a proxied HTTPS request as unconverted bytes, a sequence of ``(key, value)`` pairs (optional).

+      .. versionadded:: 3.9

    .. attribute:: links

       Link HTTP header parsed into a :class:`~multidict.MultiDictProxy`.